hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

                 Env: API_PORT
                 CLI: --api-port
   apiCorsDomainCsv:
                 Description: The Comma seperated list of domains to allow Cross Origin Resource Sharing from when serving API requests.
-The wildcard (*) character is supported to allow CORS for any and all domains, however using it is not recommended unless you are developing or demonstrating something with BIF.
+The wildcard (*) character is supported to allow CORS for any and all domains, however using it is not recommended unless you are developing or demonstrating something with CACTUS-.
                 Default: Mandatory parameter without a default value.
                 Env: API_CORS_DOMAIN_CSV
                 CLI: --api-cors-domain-csv
   storagePluginPackage:
                 Description: The NodeJS package name that will be dynamically imported.
 You have to make sure that this is installed prior to starting the API server.
-Use "@hyperledger-labs/bif-plugin-kv-storage-memory" here for developmentor demo environments with only a single node you can use the built-in stub that stores everything in-memory, un-encrypted:
+Use "@hyperledger/cactus-plugin-kv-storage-memory" here for developmentor demo environments with only a single node you can use the built-in stub that stores everything in-memory, un-encrypted:
                 Default: Mandatory parameter without a default value.
                 Env: STORAGE_PLUGIN_PACKAGE
                 CLI: --storage-plugin-package